-Fabry patients require lifelong treatments to manage the problems that they experience in multiple organs.
+Fabry disease patients require lifelong treatments to manage the complications the condition causes in multiple organs.
 Enzyme replacement therapy with recombinant human alpha-gal A (agalsidase beta) or gene-activated alpha-gal A (agalsidase alfa) is the current standard of care for Fabry disease.

 How Galafold works

-Galafold is what scientists call a chaperone therapy, and is the first of this class of drugs.
+Galafold is what scientists call a chaperone therapy, and is the first of this class of medications.
 It is designed to restore alpha-gal A activity in patients with what are known as amenable mutations.
-So far, 313 GLA mutations have been identified as amenable, representing between 35 and 50 percent of the Fabry population.
+So far, 269 GLA mutations have been identified as amenable.
 The medicine does not work in patients with other types of mutations.

 Galafold attaches to certain unstable and dysfunctional forms of alpha-gal A, stabilizing the enzyme and partially restoring its activity.
-This allows the enzyme to go to areas of a cell where it can break down Gb3.
-And this, in turn, reduces the toxic effects caused by Gb3 accumulation.
+This allows the enzyme to go to areas in the cell where it can break down Gb3, reducing the toxic effects caused by Gb3 accumulation.

 Galafold in clinical trials

 Galafold has been evaluated in two Phase 3 clinical trials covering 127 patients with Fabry disease.